risingwavelabs/risingwave-docs-legacy/docs/guides/connector-amazon-msk.md

 ### Create cluster and set IAM role

-You can follow the documentation to create a cluster and set up an IAM role for the cluster.
-For more information, see [Getting started using Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html).
+To create a cluster and set up an IAM role for the cluster, see [Getting started using Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html).

-### access MSK in RisingWave
+### Access MSK in RisingWave

 To access MSK using IAM, you need to use the `AWS_MSK_IAM` SASL mechanism.
 You also need to specify the following parameters.